Research ethics glossary

 peer review: scrutiny of the design and methodology of a piece of research by (an) expert(s) in the field.

 Notes: Proposals for research that involves human participants will normally undergo peer review, for example by a tutor, supervisor, or funding body.
 The University regards research that duplicates other work unnecessarily or that is not of sufficient quality to contribute something useful to existing knowledge as ethically questionable, unless its primary aim is the training of the researcher.
 CUREC does not itself subject proposals to peer review but it needs to be satisfied that appropriate review has occurred or will occur.
-In the case of CUREC 1 or 1A-only projects, the signature of the head of department suffices as peer review.
+In the case of low-risk projects, the signature of the head of department suffices as peer review.

 people whose ability to give free and informed consent is in question: Such people include incompetent participants, such as young children, people with mental health or neurological conditions, vulnerable participants such as older children, prisoners, people taking medication that affects their capacity, and some people who are not fluent speakers of the language in which the research will be conducted.
 They are people